heterorefactor/heterorefactor/README.md

 ## Prerequisites

 We assume Ubuntu 16.04.5 LTS is installed.
 The following packages are required to be installed before building this system.
-We list them as Ubuntu package name.
-If you are using another operating system, you will need to look up the corresponding package name yourself.
+We list them as Ubuntu package names.
+If you are using another operating system, please check the corresponding package names by yourself.

 ```bash
 sudo apt-get install gawk git wget tar bzip2 gcc automake autoconf \